A guide to Fix Nespresso Machine Leaking from Bottom or top

 Spot any visual crack if there is any you have to replace the water tank.

 If there is no visible crack, fill the water tank with water and put it on some cloth.
-Check the cloth after some time if it’s damp or wet then surely there is a leakage in the water tank of your Nespresso coffee maker.
+Check the cloth after some time if it’s damp then surely some small invisible cracks in the water tank are causing your Nespresso to leak.

-You can seek help or contact Nespresso to buy a replacement water tank or check out local stores or recycling centers.
+You can contact Nespresso to buy a replacement water tank or check out local stores or recycling centers.

 To find water leaks in the internal piping, run the Nespresso machine while it is disassembled to detect water leaks.